COVID-19 Frequently Asked Questions

 How to locate the status of your financial aid application online:

-- Go to http://westvalley.edu and click on WVCPortal.
+- Go to the West Valley College Homepage and click on WVC Portal.
 Follow the instructions on the screen to login to the secure site.

-- Access the "Incomplete" documents.
-Submit ALL requested forms at one time to the Financial Aid office.
+- Access the requested forms at Financial Aid Forms.
+Submit ALL requested forms at one time to the Financial Aid Office.
 Incomplete forms will not be accepted and will delay the completion of your file.
+Following submission of all forms, allow 3-5 weeks for processing.

 Will I be notified by mail about my financial aid?

 No, everything is online.
-You must check your financial aid status frequently in WVCPortal at: www.westvalley.edu.
+You must check your financial aid status frequently in WVCPortal.

 Is there an income limit required to get financial aid?